xanthonyalvarezx/activity-javascript-katas-loops-collection/README.md

 For this assessment, you will have access to testing tools as you work.
 To test your work as you go, follow these instructions:

 1. If you already have node/npm installed, skip this step.
 From your terminal, run the command `brew install node`.
 Verify the install completed by running `node --version` (You should see something like `v8.12.0` or similar), then `npm --version` (You should see something like `6.4.1` or similar)
 2. If you already have the kenzie testing npm package, skip this step.
-Again from your terminal, run the command `npm install --global git+https://github.com/jragard/kenzie-testing`
+Again from your terminal, run the command ` sudo npm install --global git+https://github.com/jragard/kenzie-testing`
 3. You can test the functions in your katas1.js file by navigating to the katas1 directory that holds your file.
 When you are in the same directory as your `katas1.js` file, run the terminal command `kenzie-test katas1`.
 You will receive instant feedback in your terminal.
 You can run these tests repeatedly as you complete the katas to verify that your solutions are correct.

 # For Graders #